Kapl-jpg/Event-Request-Architecture/README.md

-# Kapl Event Driven Architecture Documentation
+# Kapl Event-Request Architecture Documentation
 ## 1. Introduction
 ### 1.1 Overview
 This framework implements an event-driven architecture for Unity, enabling you to trigger events from anywhere in your project.